winston-bosan/git-scraper-template/README.md

 # git-scraper-template

-Template repository for setting up a new [git scraper](https://simonwillison.net/2020/Oct/9/git-scraping/) using GitHub Actions.
+Template repository for setting up a new [Git scraper](https://simonwillison.net/2020/Oct/9/git-scraping/) using GitHub Actions.

 ## How to use this